alijohnson873/Anapana/README.md

 Try out different yogic breathing techniques.
 Simply click on and breathe with the circles as they expand and contract.

-Created to relax, pass data into react components, and use pose animation library.
+Created to practise passing data into react components, to explore the pose animation library and to relax!

 ## Available Scripts